Ames-hub/pyhoster/README.md

 # pyhoster
 An nginx replacement built with python to manage multiple website instances.
-No longer a replacement, but a wrapper for nginx.
-God Nginx made me want to cry at first which is what started this project.

 ## Installation
 Install python3.11 from the website or your package manager.
 (Such as MS store)